dynamiclynk/docker7bday-demo/README.md

 Alternatively you can open the .csproj with VisualStudio and launch the debugger from there which should open the browser to the same WebApp url.

 Congrats!
-You have created the blazor application, next we add our RabbitMQ messaging functionality.
+You have created the blazor application, next we add our messaging functionality.

 ![alt text](demo-images/yay.png "Yay!")